DanOvando/ggroove/README.md

 `scale_fill_radiohead_d` and `scale_color_radiohead_c`

+But, plenty more to come, and a portal to upload your own album-inspired color palettes is in the works\!

 A quick note, there’s a lot of science out there on how to construct color palettes that accurately convey information.
 These are not those.
 Color schemes that make for great album art are not necessarily designed